 - Red or orange sweet potatoes work best in this recipe (some stores call them yams).

 - Tempeh?
 It’s a cake of fermented soy and grains.
-Don’t focus too much on that previous sentence, just know it’s got a nutty flavor, toothy texture, and tastes DELICIOUS coated in BBQ sauce.
+Don’t focus too much on that previous sentence, just know it’s got a nutty flavor, toothy texture, and tastes DELICIOUS coated in BBQ sauce or tossed in a quick tempeh salad.

 - Speaking of BBQ sauce, we like the Sriracha Garlic variety from Trader Joe’s.
 It’s the perfect blend of spicy, tangy, and sweet.